nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 The **"Flex Your Brain"** exercises are often challenging, and official solutions are not publicly available.
 This project aims to serve as a valuable study aid for students.

-All the exercise questions are solved and tested on computers running:
+All exercise solutions have been developed and thoroughly tested on computers running:

 -   [macOS Ventura][macOS] version 13.0, a POSIX compliant UNIX operating system developed to run on Apple Mac computers.